nebari-dev/nebari-slurm/docs/overview.md

 # Overview

-QHub OnPrem is a deployment of HPC with [jupyterhub](https://jupyterhub.readthedocs.io/en/stable/) here we talk about the services that run and how they are connected.
+QHub HPC is a deployment of HPC with [jupyterhub](https://jupyterhub.readthedocs.io/en/stable/) here we talk about the services that run and how they are connected.
 The architecture is based off of the typical hpc setup of a master/login